Chart Color Schemes

 The level of residential development activity in Narangba was found to be higher than 90% of real estate markets across the country

-The average construction cost value of new homes was $253,000, which is below the regional average, suggesting more affordable housing options for buyers.
-This year has seen $37.1 million in commercial development approvals, reflecting robust commercial development momentum.
-Compared to Greater Brisbane, Narangba records about three-quarters the building activity per person and ranks among the 85th percentile nationally, indicating strong developer confidence.
-New building activity consists of approximately 93% standalone homes and 7% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
+The average construction cost value of new homes is around $253,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This year, $37.1 million in commercial development approvals have been recorded, reflecting robust commercial development momentum.
+Compared to Greater Brisbane, Narangba records about three-quarters of the building activity per person, placing it among the 85th percentile nationally.
+This activity is well above average nationally, indicating strong developer confidence in the area.

+New building activity comprises predominantly standalone homes (93.0%) with a smaller proportion of townhouses or apartments (7.0%), maintaining Narangba's traditional low-density character focused on family homes.
 With around 109 people per dwelling approval, Narangba exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Narangba is projected to gain about 6,270 residents by 2041.
+According to the latest AreaSearch quarterly estimate, Narangba is forecasted to gain approximately 6,115 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development